GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Experiment on ADNI Dataset

 Table~\ref{tbl:adni_variables} shows the ADNI variables used and how they were measured (Data Modality).
 These variables are complementary in what they measure. ``ABETA'' and ``PTAU'' measure the level of two proteins in cerebral spinal fluid that are indicative of Alzheimer's disease. ``FDG'' measures brain cells' metabolism while cognitive tests measure performance in various areas such as general cognition, memory, language et cetera.
 The quantitative variables derived from structural MRI scans (e.g.\ Hippocampus Volume) is often considered as a proxy of regional brain atrophy, or tissue loss linked to aging and/or neuro-degenerative processes.

-We normalized the volumetric variables of each individual by dividing the measurements by the individual's intracranial volume, or total head size, which is typically constant in adulthood.
-This is a standard normalization done to account for inter-individual variability in head sizes.
+We normalized the volumetric variables of each subject by dividing the measurements by the subject's intracranial volume, or total head size, which is typically constant in adulthood.
+This is a standard normalization done to account for inter-subject variability in head sizes.
 FDG is a standardized uptake value ratio computed by dividing the average PET signal in an Alzheimer implicated region of interest to the signal in a control reference region.
-The Cerebral Spinal fluid markers correlate with the accumulation of the two Alzheimer's associated pathologial proteins in the brain, namely tau tangles and amyloid plaque.
+The Cerebral Spinal fluid markers correlate with the accumulation of the two Alzheimer's associated pathological proteins in the brain, namely tau tangles and amyloid plaque.